sarbogast/development/README.md

     - '4984:4984'
 ```

 The first container image is called **web** and is built directly out of the **web** directory.
-That's because there is a **Dockerfile** inside of that directory to that describes the steps to build the image.
+That's because there is a **Dockerfile** inside of that directory that describes the steps to build the image.
 We won't cover [Dockerizing applications](https://docs.docker.com/userguide/dockerizing/) in this tutorial but it's crucial that you understand how it works because unless you use an image that is already published to Docker Hub, you will need to Dockerize your application components to get Continuous Delivery set up correctly.
-The second container is called **syncgateway** and is using also building the container image from the **sync-gateway-config** directory.
-If you open **sync-gateway-config/Dockerfile** you will that it's based on the official [couchbase/sync-gateway](https://hub.docker.com/r/couchbase/sync-gateway/) image and mounts the direct config files in the container.
-The options specified are the same as the one you specified in the `docker run` in the first section of this tutorial.
+The second container is called **syncgateway** and is also building the container image from the **sync-gateway-config** directory.
+If you open **sync-gateway-config/Dockerfile** you will see that it's based on the official [couchbase/sync-gateway](https://hub.docker.com/r/couchbase/sync-gateway/) image and mounts the different config files in the container.
+The options specified are the same as the ones you used in the `docker run` command in the first section of this tutorial.

 Run this command to start both containers: